UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 |---|---|
 | `startOfSale`, `endOfSale` | `startOfSale` < `endOfSale`|

-### fare service constraint
+### Fare Service Constraint

 The service constraint defines restrictions to specific service brands.
-Eigther a list of service brands of a list of excluded service brands can be provided.
+Either a list of service brands of a list of excluded service brands can be provided.

 ![Fare Structure](../images/fare-data-structure/serviceConstraint.png)